 Rendering Special Fabrics: Surface, Weight, and Texture

-These sketches are from my weekly membership FASHION SKETCH GROUP zoom session last week.
-FFF is not only about rendering, although the first few weeks are only about that, as the course culminates you’ll be using your new research and knowledge to sketch out in full color a whole collection of design sketches around a theme of your choosing.
+Fabric Form and Flow is not only about fabric rendering and capturing silhouettes and details.
+Although the first few modules are only about that, as the course progresses you’ll be using your new research and knowledge to sketch original designs in full color -a whole collection presentation around a theme of your choosing.

 The sketch above renders a few featured textures:

-• quilted silkhas a thickness, a puffy pattern and lattice like grid, and
+- Quilted silk: has a thickness, a puffy pattern and lattice like grid, and sruface stitches.

-When i become aware and take account, I can play up and feel into DIFFERENCES and accentuate what each one’s character is when I render the fabrication..
+When I become aware and take this account, I can play up and feel into DIFFERENCES in texture and accentuate what each one’s character is when I render the fabrication.

-So I zoomed in on the silhouette and high-shine effect on the shoes (sketching from observation in all of these sketches- not from imagination yet)
+- I zoomed in on the silhouette and high-shine effect of the shoes

 I map out the body first, so I know WHERE I am putting things, and THEN I lay those things out, one at a time, embracing each one with my love of fashion and design on the paper.